Chloropicrin: Properties

+Uses

+Poison

+Chloropicrin was manufactured for use as poison gas in World War I. In World War I, German forces used concentrated chloropicrin against Allied forces as a tear gas.
+While not as lethal as other chemical weapons, it induced vomiting and forced Allied soldiers to remove their masks to vomit, exposing them to more toxic gases used as weapons during the war.
+It was also used by the Imperial Russian Army in hand grenades as 50% solution in sulfuryl chloride.

+In February 2024, Ukrainian General Oleksandr Tarnavskyi accused the Russian Armed Forces of using chloropicrin munitions.
+In May 2024, the United States Department of State also alleged use of chloropicrin by Russian forces in Ukraine, and imposed sanctions against Russian individuals and entities as a response.
+Dutch and German intelligence agencies found chloropicrin use to be "commonplace" by July 2025.

 Agriculture

+In agriculture, chloropicrin is injected into soil prior to planting a crop to fumigate soil.
+Chloropicrin affects a broad spectrum of fungi, microbes and insects.
+It is commonly used as a stand-alone treatment or in combination / co-formulation with methyl bromide and 1,3-dichloropropene.
+Chloropicrin is used as an indicator and repellent when fumigating residences for insects with sulfuryl fluoride which is an odorless gas.
+Chloropicrin's mode of action is unknown (IRAC MoA 8B).
+Chloropicrin may stimulate weed germination, which can be useful when quickly followed by a more effective herbicide.

-In 2008 the US EPA re-approved chloropicrin as safe for use in agricultural settings, stating that treatments "can provide benefits to both food consumers and growers.
-For consumers, it means more fresh fruits and vegetables can be cheaply produced domestically year-round because several severe pest problems can be efficiently controlled."
+Chloropicrin was first registered in 1975 in the US.
+After a 2008 re-approval, the EPA stated that chloropicrin "means more fresh fruits and vegetables can be cheaply produced domestically year-round because several severe pest problems can be efficiently controlled."
 To ensure chloropicrin is used safely, the EPA requires a strict set of protections for handlers, workers, and persons living and working in and around farmland during treatments.
 EPA protections were increased in both 2011 and 2012, reducing fumigant exposures and significantly improving safety.
 Protections include the training of certified applicators supervising pesticide application, the use of buffer zones, posting before and during pesticide application, fumigant management plans, and compliance assistance and assurance measures.

 Used as a preplant soil treatment measure, chloropicrin suppresses soilborne pathogenic fungi and some nematodes and insects.
 According to chloropicrin manufacturers, with a half-life of hours to days, it is completely digested by soil organisms before the crop is planted, making it safe and efficient.
 Contrary to popular belief, chloropicrin does not sterilize soil and does not deplete the ozone layer, as the compound is destroyed by sunlight.
 Additionally, chloropicrin has never been found in groundwater, due to its low solubility.

 California

-In California experience with acute effects of chloropicrin when used as a soil fumigant for strawberries and other crops led to the release of regulations in January 2015 creating buffer zones and other precautions to minimize exposure of farm workers, neighbors, and passersby.
+In California, experience with acute effects of chloropicrin when used as a soil fumigant for strawberries and other crops led to the release of regulations in January 2015 creating buffer zones and other precautions to minimize exposure to farm workers, neighbors, and passersby.